 Cronenberg’s Point of View

 He frequents the collaboration of the cinematographer Peter Suschitzky, who has worked on every Cronenberg film since 1988’s Dead Ringers.
 Suschitzy is famous for being the director of photography on The Empire Strikes Back, which pushed Cronenberg to pursue a working relationship with him.
 Cronenberg has come close to working on big-name projects, having been considered to direct Return of the Jedi and work on Total Recall before leaving the project due to creative differences with the producers.

 Cronenberg has become the most associated with films such as The Fly, or Videodrome, the former being a perfect example of Body Horror within cinema.
 Body Horror is usually based around the degeneration of the human body, whether it is through mutation, disease, or other equally uncomfortable manners.

-It should be noted, however, that this is just a section of Cronenberg’s filmography.
+It should be noted, however, that this is just a section of his filmography.
 While he built a reputation on Body Horror, the latter half of his career diverged away from science fiction into much more diverse projects.
 Since 2005, Cronenberg has explored crime drama with Eastern Promises, period drama with A Dangerous Method, as well as satire in Maps to the Stars.

 The characters in Cronenberg’s films share similar traits.
 Most of them are outsiders, different from those around them.
 Obsession is another theme that often is seen in his films.
 His characters are filled with strange obsessions, from Seth Brundle’s fascination with his teleporter to James Ballard in Crash, which involves sexual desires.
 The abnormality is the biggest follow-through.
 His characters are sometimes segregated from the other people within the film’s reality, having either a physical or social difference from those around them.
-This ties into Cronenberg’s attempts to produce uncomfortable viewing, with his lead characters feeling at odds with those around them.
+This ties into Cronenberg’s attempts to produce uncomfortable viewing, with his lead characters feeling at odds with those around them

 The characterisation in Eastern Promises and Maps to the Stars is deep, inventive, and nuanced.
 He doesn’t shy away from strong or graphic imagery in these later films.
 Eastern Promises showcases some very graphic violence during a scene that includes a prolonged fistfight in a bathhouse.
-It’s clear that Cronenberg has a distinct style and interests.
+It’s clear that he has a distinct style and interests.

 David Cronenberg is an archetypal auteur.
 Inventive and unique, Cronenberg has mastered a style of filmmaking that appeals to somewhat of a niche audience but is lauded for it by those interested.
 However, he has proved to be a powerful director, with a lot to say and many ways to say it.
 The father of, but not defined by body horror, David Cronenberg is someone to be studied to the goriest of details.